Is Montego Bay safe for first-time travelers?

 - Make sure to use trusted and accredited hotels/hostels.
 Then once you’ve booked your room, book taxis or buses through the hotel.

-- Some of the best hostels in Jamaica can be found in Kingston, Negril, Montego Bay and Ocho Rios.
+- If you’re traveling on a budget, some of the best hostels in Jamaica can be found in Kingston, Negril, Montego Bay and Ocho Rios.

 - Keep away from crowds of people if there is any sort of protest.
 These aren’t just Kingston-related, they can happen across the island.